richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 - **Architecture**: Max depth 10, max leaf nodes 15, regression-based approach

 ### Architectural Decision: Why Random Forest?

-After comprehensive evaluation of multiple architectures, the **Random Forest Classifier was selected as the primary model** for this lung cancer classification task.
-This decision was based on several key factors:

 #### Performance Advantages
 - **Random Forest Benefits**: